rajeshsola/emblearning/bbb-porting/step1/README.md

-# Simple Steps to prepare the expected outcome
+# Simple Steps for the first boot

 Choose a suitable directory, say eworkdir under your home directory, we'll refer it as ~/eworkdir from now onwards